Have I shared enough about my deep love for Tassie yet?

 Oh, Tasmania.
 You took a little piece of my heart.
 Seeing how my beloved country began (albeit a little depressing) was worth the roadtrip.
 Don’t miss this.

 The next day we wanted to leave for the Open around 2pm, so we had hoped to spend the morning at the Queen Victoria Market.
-We’d been in 2006, but the market is definitely something to write home about, and worth a second look!
+We’d been to Melbourne’s market 2006, but the QVM is definitely something to write home about, and worth a second look!
 Plus, Mr. YT hadn’t been there and we wanted to show him what all of the hype was about.
-Luckily, the QVM was a short walk from our hotel.
+Luckily, the Queen Victoria Market was a short walk from our hotel.

 We spent the morning eyeing goods of all kinds- from touristy Australiana shirts to kangaroo jerky to Chinese-made toys and trinkets.
 Our whole family scored a shirt or two, but the win of the day were 10 jam-filled donuts from American Donuts (no joke!) and a pavlova sponge cake from a local baker (who told Mr YT and I we need to start watching TV and stop reproducing- 20 points for Aussie honestly, haha).